A panel of Black speakers at the Black History Month 2022: The Joy of Hair event

 LGBTQ+ History Month

-Join us as we celebrate LGBTQ+ History Month 2023.
-This year's theme is Love and Strength Through Community.
+Join us as we celebrate LGBTQ+ History Month 2024.
+This year's theme is Queer Resistance and Expression Through Creativity.

-Happy LGBTQ+ History Month 2023!
-This year's theme is Love & Strength Through Community, centring around championing the strength of LGBTQ+ people while ensuring we celebrate the importance of love and community.
+This year's theme is Queer Resistance & Expression Through Creativity, centring around championing the huge variety of ways that LGBTQIA+ people express themselves while ensuring we celebrate the importance of the concept of queer resistance.

 The history behind the history

-LGBTQ+ History Month is celebrated annually in the month of February in the United Kingdom.
-The first LGBTQ+ History Month took place in 1994 in Missouri, and started in the United Kingdom in 2005 following the repeal of Section 28 two years prior.
-Not to be confused with Pride Month which is held annually in June, LGBTQ+ History Month has a particular focus on visibility and awareness within the education system for LGBT+ people, something which was illegal under Section 28.
+LGBTQIA+ History Month is celebrated annually in the month of February in the United Kingdom.
+The first LGBTQIA+ History Month took place in 1994 in Missouri, and started in the United Kingdom in 2005 following the repeal of Section 28 two years prior.
+Not to be confused with Pride Month which is held annually in June, LGBTQIA+ History Month has a particular focus on visibility and awareness within the education system for LGBT+ people, something which was illegal under Section 28.

 This February we will offer you a series of talks, workshops, artist showcases, and opportunities to have your voices heard and your work seen and celebrated.
 We are committed to making sure that your experience at UAL as an LGBTQIA+ person is the best it can be, and to help our allies understand why we do this every year.